-Zayed Sustainability Prize Sees Surge In Global Participation With 7,761 Entries
+Zayed Sustainability Prize Sees Surge in Global Participation with 7,761 Entries

-The UAE's Zayed Sustainability Prize, a pioneering global award that has transformed the lives of over 400 million people, has officially closed submissions for its 2026 awards cycle.
-A total of 7,761 entries from 173 countries were received across the six categories of Health, Food, Energy, Water, Climate Action and Global High Schools, reflecting the Prize's continued role in advancing impactful solutions to pressing global challenges.
+Abu Dhabi, United Arab Emirates, 28 July 2025 – The U’E’s Zayed Sustainability Prize, a pioneering global award that has transformed the lives of over 400 million people, has officially closed submissions for its 2026 awards cycle.
+A total of 7,761 entries from 173 countries were received across the six categories of Health, Food, Energy, Water, Climate Action and Global High Schools, reflecting the P’ize’s continued role in advancing impactful solutions to pressing global challenges.

 Now in its 17th year, the Prize empowers small to medium-sized enterprises (SMEs), nonprofit organisations and high schools to develop and scale sustainable innovations that improve lives, especially in vulnerable and underserved communities.
-From clean energy and healthcare access to regenerative agriculture and safe drinking water, this year's submissions reflect a rising focus on technology-powered, community-led models that expand access where it's needed most.
+From clean energy and healthcare access to regenerative agriculture and safe drinking water, thi’ year’s submissions reflect a rising focus on technology-powered, community-led models that expand access ’here it’s needed most.

 Submissions increased by 30% compared to the previous cycle.
-There was a marked rise in projects that integrate cutting-edge technologies – such as artificial intelligence, direct air carbon capture, and fintech tools – with grassroots approaches, highlighting how innovation, equity, and long-term impact are converging in meaningful ways.
+There was a marked rise in projects that integrate cutting-edge tec–nologies – such as artificial intelligence, direct air carbon capture, and fi–tech tools – with grassroots approaches, highlighting how innovation, equity, and long-term impact are converging in meaningful ways.

 Early analysis shows that around 85% of all submissions came from the developing and emerging economies, with top contributions from India, Ethiopia, Uzbekistan, Brazil, and Indonesia.
 Participation was also high from developed countries like the United Arab Emirates and the United States of America, both making it into the top 10 submission countries.